Diocletianic Persecution: Persecution and Tetrarchic ideology

 Diocletian, like Augustus and Trajan before him, styled himself a "restorer".
-He urged the public to see his reign and his governing system, the Tetrarchy (rule by four emperors), as a renewal of traditional Roman values and, after the anarchic third century, a return to the "Golden Age of Rome".
+He urged the public to see his reign and his governing system, the Tetrarchy (rule by four emperors), as a renewal of traditional Roman values and, after the anarchic 3rd century, a return to the "Golden Age of Rome".
 As such, he reinforced the long-standing Roman preference for ancient customs and Imperial opposition to independent societies.
 The Diocletianic regime's activist stance, however, and Diocletian's belief in the power of central government to effect major change in morals and society made him unusual.
-Most earlier emperors tended to be quite cautious in their administrative policies, preferring to work within existing structures rather than overhauling them.
-Diocletian, by contrast, was willing to reform every aspect of public life to satisfy his goals.
+Most earlier emperors tended to be quite cautious in their administrative policies and preferred to work within existing structures, rather than overhaul them.
+Diocletian, in contrast, was willing to reform every aspect of public life to satisfy his goals.
 Under his rule, coinage, taxation, architecture, law and history were all radically reconstructed to reflect his authoritarian and traditionalist ideology.
-The reformation of the empire's "moral fabric"—and the elimination of religious minorities—was simply one step in that process.
+The reformation of the empire's "moral fabric", with its elimination of religious minorities, was simply one step in that process.

-The unique position of the Christians and Jews of the empire became increasingly apparent.
+The unique position of the Christians and the Jews of the empire became increasingly apparent.
 The Jews had earned imperial toleration on account of the great antiquity of their faith.
 They had been exempted from Decius's persecution and continued to enjoy freedom from persecution under Tetrarchic government.
 (Note: The Palestinian Talmud records that when Diocletian paid a visit to the region, he decreed that "sacrifices should be offered by all the people except the Jews".)
 Because their faith was new and unfamiliar and not typically identified with Judaism by this time, Christians had no such excuse.
 Moreover, Christians had been distancing themselves from their Jewish heritage for their entire history.

 Persecution was not the only outlet of the Tetrarchy's moral fervor.
 In 295, either Diocletian or his caesar (subordinate emperor) Galerius issued an edict from Damascus forbidding incestuous marriages and affirming the supremacy of Roman law over local law.
 (Note: The edict illegalized sibling marriage, which had long been customary in the East.)
-Its preamble insists that it is every emperor's duty to enforce the sacred precepts of Roman law, for "the immortal gods themselves will favour and be at peace with the Roman name...if we have seen to it that all subject to our rule entirely lead a pious, religious, peaceable and chaste life in every respect".
-These principles, if given their full extension, would logically require Roman emperors to enforce conformity in religion.
+Its preamble insisted that it was every emperor's duty to enforce the sacred precepts of Roman law, for "the immortal gods themselves will favour and be at peace with the Roman name...if we have seen to it that all subject to our rule entirely lead a pious, religious, peaceable and chaste life in every respect".
+The principles, if given their full extension, would logically require Roman emperors to enforce conformity in religion.